 - Pressuring media outlets to report fairly by not covering climate deniers.

 - Getting businesses to take a product off their shelves or adopt a particular policy.
 SumOfUs got members to start campaigns asking local hardware stores to stop selling bee-killing pesticides.

 - Crowd-sourcing targets where there’s no authoritative list.
-Color of Change ran an effort to take down Confederate symbols, which exist in thousands of places, including street names, schools, and other landmarks.
+Color of Change ran an effort to take down Confederate symbols and monuments, which exist in thousands of places, including street names, schools, and other landmarks.

-Once a core set of users are comfortable with the platform and you have a set of active campaigns, you’re ready to figure out what your ongoing program is going to look like.
-Of course, you can keep working with your early-stage programs too, but you’ll also want to expand and determine what will eventually scale.
+Once a core set of users are comfortable with the platform and you have a set of active campaigns, you’re ready to design your ongoing program.
+Of course, you can keep working with your early-stage programs too, but you’ll also want to expand and determine what tactics, support will eventually scale.

 Much of our work wouldn’t be possible without organizational allies.
 Opening your program up to allied groups can be a huge win-win — allowing you both to recruit more members and multiply your impact.

 You can use your distributed platform as a way to cross-post campaigns, growing both organization’s lists in the process.
 For example, keep an eye out for new campaigns from organizations you work with.
 When you spot one that’s a particularly good match, ask them to post it as a partner petition on your site.
 You can send an email to a small portion of your list promoting the petition.
 Signers can choose to opt in to both your list and the partner’s, and you’ll both reap the benefit of any organic growth from sharing.